'Severance': That Ending Explained and All Your Questions Answered

 Who's Mark's outie?

 On the outside, Mark was a history professor married to Gemma, aka Ms. Casey.
 She died a couple of years ago in a car accident.
-Unable to keep teaching, Mark started at Lumon to spare his innie from the pain.
+Unable to keep teaching, Mark started at Lumon to spare himself, along with his innie, from the pain.

 Who's Irving's outie?